Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Finite Population Means and Ratios

-For each simulated data set, we estimate $\beta$ and $\sigma$ using MAP estimation for the three models.
-Then, within each simulation scenario, we evaluate the performance of each model using sample mean square errors (MSE), based on the true values $\beta=1$ and $\sigma=1.5$.
+Within each simulation scenario, we evaluate the performance of each model and estimator using sample mean square errors (MSE), based on the true values $\beta=1$ and $\sigma=1.5$.
 The results are presented in Tables~\ref{tab_comparison_beta} and \ref{tab_comparison_sigma}.

-We first observe that the three models have identical performances (to two decimal places) for both the estimation of $\beta$ and $\sigma$, when there is no outliers (the 100\% $\mathcal{N}(0,1)$ scenario).
-This was expected given that the three densities studied are very similar, especially on the interval $[-1.96,1.96]$ where they all have 95\% of their mass.
-They differ however in the thickness of their tails, and this feature plays a major role when the sample contains outliers, which is frequently the case for the two other scenarios.
-For the log-Pareto-tailed normal assumption, we observe that the MSE are minimally affected by the presence of outliers for both the estimation of $\beta$ and $\sigma$, which confirms that the proposed approach provides whole robustness with respect to outliers.
-When it is assumed that the error has a Student distribution, outliers influence the estimation of $\sigma$ significantly, while having a lesser effect on $\hat{\beta}$, which reflects the partial robustness of this approach.
-Finally, we observe that the presence of outlying observations has a major impact on the estimations when the traditional standard normal assumption is used.
+If we first compare the models that we considered in Section~\ref{sec_illu_thm} (the models with the normal, Student and LPTN with $\alpha=1.96$ and $\phi=4.08$ assumptions), we observe that they have \textit{almost} identical performances for both the estimation of $\beta$ and $\sigma$, when there are no outliers (the 100\% $\mathcal{N}(0,1)$ scenario).
+This was expected given that the three related densities are very similar, especially on the interval $[-1.96,1.96]$ where they all have 95\% of their mass.
+They however differ in the thickness of their tails, and this feature plays a major role when the sample contains outliers, which is frequently the case for the two other scenarios.
+As expected, the presence of outlying observations has a major impact on the estimations when the traditional standard normal assumption is used.
+For the model with the Student distribution assumption, outliers influence the estimation of $\sigma$ significantly, while having a lesser effect on $\hat{\beta}$, which reflects the partial robustness of this approach.
+The impact on the estimation of both $\beta$ and $\sigma$ is limited for our robust alternative, as suggested by the theoretical results.

+Our robust model with $\alpha=1.96$ and $\phi=4.08$ performs better than the frequentist competitors regarding the estimation of $\sigma$ in the absence of outliers.
+The latter however produce more accurate estimates in the probable presence of outliers.
+There is a trade-off between the extent to which a model (or a loss function for the frequentist competitors) matches the traditional normal one, and the level of robustness it features.
+We clearly observe this by decreasing the value for $\alpha$ of the LPTN to 1.5, which leads to a density that matches that of the normal on $[-1.5,1.5]$ (instead of on $[-1.96,1.96]$), but has heavier tails ($\phi=2.18$).